Is a Personal Loan Installment or Revolving Credit?

 Is a personal loan installment or revolving credit?

-Before you borrow, it’s important to understand exactly how the type of loan will work.
+Before you borrow, you should understand how this type of loan will work.
 Because there’s a big difference between installment loans and revolving credit.
 And a personal loan is one and not the other.
 Here’s what you need to know.

 Is a personal loan installment credit or revolving credit?

 A personal loan is one of the most common types of installment credit.
 This means that the loan is paid back in “installments” over a regularly scheduled period of time.
 Installment loans may also be known as “term loans” because the period of time in which they are repaid is known as the “term.”
-Other types of term loans include mortgages and student loans.
+Other types of term loans include mortgages, auto loans and student loans.

 Revolving credit, on the other hand, is a form of credit that replenishes as you repay.
-You can then borrow from that amount as needed without having to reapply.
-Popular types of revolving credit include credit cards and personal lines of credit.
+You can then borrow from your credit limit as needed without having to reapply.
+Popular types of revolving accounts include credit cards and personal lines of credit.
 Some types of lines of credit can be used for personal expenses, but the term “personal loan” is usually reserved for short-term installment loans.

 What can a personal loan be used for?